RelationshusetGekko/director/README.md

     participant_id = 42
     schedule.notify(participant_id, :participant_join)

-Now we're ready to execute the action:
+Now we're ready to execute the schedule:

-    schedule.execute_pending
+    schedule.execute

 Which in turn will call:

-    InviteSender.new(42).run
+    InviteSender.call(42)

 ## Delayed triggers

 Sometimes you want to schedule a trigger sometime after an event.
 This can be done with:

+    schedule.add_trigger(:reminder,
+                         :on => 'participant_join + 5 days',
+                         :action => :send_reminder)

+## Config files

+The schedule can be instantiated from a YAML file.
+The most simple example is a schedule that basically does nothing but run an action when it's told to:

     triggers:
-      reminder:
-        trigger_on: participant_join + 5 days
+      invitation:
+        on: participant_join
-        action: send_reminder
+        action: send_invite

+This schedule can be loaded with:

+    schedule = B56Scheduler::Config.load_schedule(YAML::load_file('path/to/file'))

 ## Contributing